lucasmpcastello/.github/profile/README.md

 and related topics.

 ## when and where:
-  - 🕑 Fridays (sexta-feiras) from **14:00 to 18:00**
+  - 🕑 Fridays (sexta-feiras) between **14:00 and 18:00**, either one long or two shorter talks
   - **DMAT PUC-Rio**, room **L863** in Leme building (left from main entrance)
-  - take an elevator to 8th floor near "Bar Nossa Senhora do Carmo" (one with nuns) in front of "Livraria Carga Nobre" bookstore
+  - take an elevator to 8th floor near "Bar Nossa Senhora do Carmo" (the one served by nuns)
   - When room L863 will be occupied or not suitable, we will use room L856
   - 🥗 lunch before the seminar; after 18:00 -- supper in Planetário Gávea
   - soulmate seminar "Geometric Structures on Manifolds" -- Thursday 17:00, IMPA room 236